Last updated: 16 June 2026

 Taxable Income: The remaining £22,430 (£35,000 – £12,570) falls into the basic rate band and is taxed at 20%.

-Thus, the annual tax would be 20% of £22,430, which equals £4,486.
+Thus, the annual income tax would be 20% of £22,430, which equals £4,486.
 Your employer would deduct this amount in equal portions from your salary throughout the year, alongside your National Insurance contributions.

 Final Thoughts